-On the JDI header, pins 1-3 are for a power LED and pins 4-7 are for the speaker.
-See the table on the right for speaker pin definitions.
-Note: The speaker connector pins are for use with an external speaker.
+On the JDI header, pins 1-3 are for a power LED.
+Connect a cable to pins 4-7 to use the external speaker.
 If you wish to use the onboard speaker, you should close pins 6-7 with a jumper.